IrineSistiana/simple-tls/README.md

 ## Start a server without certificate

-You can use `-gen-cert` to quickly generate an ECC certificate.
+You can use `-gen-cert` to quickly generate an [ECC certificate](https://www.digicert.com/faq/ecc.htm).

     simple-tls -gen-cert -n certificate.dnsname -key ./my_ecc_cert.key -cert ./my_ecc_cert.cert

 Or you can just start the server without `-key` and `-cert`.
 Server will automatically generate a temporary certificate and store it in memory.

-**Please note that:** In those cases, client have to import generated cert as CA. See below.
-Or disable server certificate verify by using `-no-verify`. (not recommended, because this is susceptible to man-in-the-middle attacks.)
+**Please note that:** In those cases, clients have to import the generated certificate as CA. See below.
+Else clients need to disable server certificate verification by using `-no-verify`.
+Not recommended because this is susceptible to man-in-the-middle attacks.

 ## How to import CA in client

-You can use `-cca` or `-ca` to import a cert or ca-bundle file as CA.
+You can use `-cca` or `-ca` to import a certificate or ca-bundle file as CA.

 `-ca` accepts a path.

-    simple-tls ... ... -ca ./my.ca.cert
+    simple-tls ... ... -ca ./path/to/my.ca.cert

 `-cca` accepts a base64 encoded certificate.